pmonks/wreck/README.md

 ;=> #"(?:foo|bar)"

-; There are -cg and -ncg variants of all of these fns as well, but note that unlike the other ; variants, none of the logical operator groups variants are variadic.
+; There are -cg and -ncg variants of all of these fns as well, but note that unlike the other ; variants, none of the logical operator grouping variants are variadic

 ;; A more complex example that composes a longer regex from just a few easy-to-read statements